10 Tips On How to Run a Successful Influencer Marketing Campaign During COVID-19

 Influencer marketing software can help you narrow it down

 Influencer marketing software is a great start when it comes to finding the right influencers for your brand as their built-in searchable marketplaces allow organizations to find new influencers for their campaigns.
-Such software allows you to filter influencers by factors such as age, gender, location, number of followers, engagement rates, follower demographics, etc.
+Such software allows you to filter influencers by factors such as age, gender, location, number of followers, engagement rates, follower demographics, etc. A search as simple as, “social media influencer kansas city” would provide a specific selection of results alone!

 Setting guidelines is extremely important as you want to make sure your influencer is on the same page as you.
 These typically include requiring the influencer to mention your brand in the post and tag your business’ account.
 You might also have certain links, hashtags or discount codes you want them to include.
 It’s also extremely important that the influencer discloses the fact that the post is sponsored, as it is required by the Federal Trade Commission.